-In the event that the platform you are linked to (by RTMP key) is experiencing issues or interruptions, you can provide the same live stream experience to your attendees by utilizing the Video URL to connect your live stream with one of the supported streaming platforms below.
+In the event that the platform you are linked to (by RTMP key) is experiencing issues or interruptions, you can provide the same live stream experience to your attendees by using the Pre-Recorded option to connect your live stream with one of the supported streaming platforms below.

-Establishing a backup stream using our Video URL option will ensure a quick and efficient way to switch your video output to your backup.
+Establishing a backup stream using our Pre-Recorded (Video URL) option will ensure a quick and efficient way to switch your video output to your backup.
 Below are supported solutions to stream via video url: